 A development platform which can be used to work with/on the code and which comes with Anaconda is Spyder.
 Other development platforms are PyCharm or Visua Studio Code.

-The Python packages tsam and PYOMO should be installed by pip alongside FINE.
+The Python packages tsam and PYOMO are installed by pip alongside FINE.
 Some plots in FINE require the GeoPandas package to be installed (nice-to-have).
 Installation instructions are given here.
 In some cases, the dependencies of the GeoPandas package have to be installed manually before the package itself can be installed.

-Installation of an optimization solver
+Installation of an optimization solver¶

 We are the Institute of Energy and Climate Research - Techno-economic Systems Analysis (IEK-3) belonging to the Forschungszentrum Jülich.
 Our interdisciplinary institute’s research is focusing on energy-related process and systems analyses.
 Data searches and system simulations are used to determine energy and mass balances, as well as to evaluate performance, emissions and costs of energy systems.
 The results are used for performing comparative assessment studies between the various systems.
 Our current priorities include the development of energy strategies, in accordance with the German Federal Government’s greenhouse gas reduction targets, by designing new infrastructures for sustainable and secure energy supply chains and by conducting cost analysis studies for integrating new technologies into future energy market frameworks.